hugojosefson/deno-prevalence/README.md

 # prevalence

-[System prevalence](https://en.wikipedia.org/wiki/System_prevalence) as a typed library, using a [Deno.Kv](https://deno.com/kv) database for storage.
+[System prevalence](https://en.wikipedia.org/wiki/System_prevalence) as a typed library, using [Deno.Kv](https://deno.com/kv) for storage.

 [![deno module](https://shield.deno.dev/x/prevalence)](https://deno.land/x/prevalence)
 [![CI](https://github.com/hugojosefson/deno-prevalence/actions/workflows/ci.yaml/badge.svg)](https://github.com/hugojosefson/deno-prevalence/actions/workflows/ci.yaml)

+TypeScript implementation for Deno of the Prevalence design pattern, as introduced by Klaus Wuestefeld in 1998 with [Prevayler](https://prevayler.org/).

+Saves periodical snapshots of the whole model for faster startup, and keeps a journal of executed actions since last snapshot, using a [Persister](./src/persist/persister.ts).
+The `Persister` uses a [Marshaller](./src/marshall/marshaller.ts) to serialize/deserialize the model and the journal.

 ## Requirements